How to Tie Scarves

 3. Adjust the front knot where you desire.

-Or you can simply tie the two ends of the scarf together in the front and allow the ends to fall where you please.
+You can also simply tie the two ends of the scarf together in the front and allow the ends to fall where you please.
 This style resembles an ascot tie.

 Silk Scarf